 While some types of cyberattacks simply seek to cause damage, other cyberthreats target your data.
-Whether the goal is to steal your data and ransom it for money or to sell your data on the dark web, the end result can be catastrophic to your business.
+Whether the goal is to steal data and ransom it for money or to sell the data on the dark web, the end result can be catastrophic to your business.
 72% of businesses that experience a severe data breach shut down within 24 months.

 The key to not becoming a statistic is to back up your data and have a data recovery plan.
 You don’t have to do it on your own.
 Consider working with a managed IT services provider experienced in network security.